 [From The Holy Bible with the Apocrypha:] The Greek and Slavonic Bibles also add the following books not found in the Catholic canon: 1 Esdras [= 2 Esdras in Slavonic Bible, = 3 Esdras in Appendix to Vulgate], Prayer of Manasseh (in appendix to Vulgate), Psalm 151 (following Psalm 150 in the Greek Bible), and 3 Maccabees.
 The Slavonic Bibles and Latin Vulgate Appendix also add these books: 2 Esdras [ = 3 Esdras in Slavonic, = 4 Esdras in Appendix to Vulgate].
 Note: In the Latin Vulgate, the Protestant Ezra is named 1 Esdras and the Protestant Nehemiah is named 2 Esdras.
 4 Maccabees is found in the Appendix to the Greek Bible.

-The Pseudepigrapha (or Pseudepigraphon) are other quasi-biblical works purported by some to be ancient but not accepted in any traditional canon.
+The Pseudepigrapha (or Pseudepigraphon) are other quasi-biblical works purported by some to be ancient but not accepted in any major traditional canon.
 These include Enoch, The Assumption of Moses, a fraction of the Apocalypse of Moses, 2 Baruch, 4 Ezra, the Sibylline Oracles, Psalms of Solomon, The Book of Jubilees, The Books of Adam and Eve, Life of Adam and Eve (Slavonic Version), The Martyrdom of Isaiah, The Letter of Aristeas, The Apocalypse of Adam, The Revelation of Esdras, Joseph and Aseneth, The Second Treatise of the Great Seth, The Testament of Abraham, and many others.